Skip to main content Skip to main menu

 Program Accreditation

-Northland Community & Technical College is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+Northland Community & Technical College is accredited by the Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools.

 Program Learner Outcomes